the-Bruce/tgrsite/README.md

  * The server will be running on `localhost:8000`.
  * You should create a `Member` for your super user, since this is currently not automatically done.
   * Go to the admin site at `/admin`, log in, and add a Member object with `equiv_user` set to your superuser.
 IF you do not do this then your superuser will cause errors when viewing the site.
+* Now you can optionally load some demo data into the database using the command `python manage.py loaddata ./tgrsite/fixture.json`

 ## Contributing
 Contributions welcome, in the form of issue submissions, pull requests, and comments.